Getting Started in an Internship/

 - Review student work associated with Cooperative Learning Contract

-- Determine grade (alpha or S/U) and submit grade to Registrar and forms to Internship Coordinator
+- Determine grade (alpha or S/U) and submit grade to Registrar and forms to Internships Coordinator

 Forms you’ll need: